leonlinsx/minimal-mistakes/_posts/2021-04-03-algorithms-life.md

 ## Main

+I recently re-read [Algorithms to Live By](https://algorithmstoliveby.com/ "algo"), a book by Brian Christian and Tom Griffiths on how algorithms can help us deal with daily life better.
+Having [picked up programming last year,](https://avoidboringpeople.substack.com/p/avoid-boring-people-in-2020-be8 "prog") I got more out of this time around.

+An algorithm is a process, and you can think of it as instructions to follow to complete some task.
+For example, learning how to add numbers together is a simple algorithm \[1\].

+You can imagine more complex instructions that can calculate results for other problems in life, such as interest rates, search rankings, or social media feeds.
+The book goes through many such algorithms, and relates them to problems you might face personally.

+It's too difficult to explain every algorithm they mention \[2\], so instead I'll be doing short highlights from some of them, and usually concentrating on the qualitative, not quantitative takeaways.

-Most of the algorithms depend on certain assumptions in order to be valid.
-Rather than specify that every time, take that as a given; I'll add some of the assumptions in footnotes for those interested.
+Also, most of the algorithms rely on certain assumptions.
+Rather than specify that every time, take that as a given when reading; I'll add some of the assumptions in footnotes for those interested.

+Some of the problems discussed include:
+- When to stop working on something for the max chance of the best outcome
+- When you should

+Let's look at our first algorithm, on when you should stop working on a problem.

 ## Optimal stopping

 If you're evaluating options (job applicants, housing offers, parking spaces etc), there's a tradeoff between how long you spend choosing, and the chance of picking the "best" option.
 This is known as the [secretary problem](https://en.wikipedia.org/wiki/Secretary_problem "prob") - suppose you were hiring a secretary, how many interviews should you do to get the best chance of finding the best one?

-In this case, you should wait after seeing 37% of the applicant pool, and then take the next best applicant you see \[1\].
+In this case, there's a precise percentage to use.
+You should wait after seeing 37% of the applicant pool, and then take the next best applicant you see \[3\].
 For example, if you had 100 applicants, wait after you've seen the first 37, and then pick the next applicant that is better than all you've seen so far.

 ## Explore exploit